 What is Threat Hunting?

-On an average, intruders access the network for more than two hundred and twenty days before being detected, and usually, the ones notifying about them are credit card companies or law enforcing corporations.
+On average, intruders access the network for over two hundred and twenty days before being detected.
+And usually, the ones notifying about them are credit card companies or law enforcing corporations.

 Threat Hunting is proactively looking for these lurkers instead of staying on the low and letting technology inform an organisation about them.